Skip to content

 A 50mm equivalent (about 35mm on APS-C) is the common recommendation.
 It is cheap in prime form, fast, and neutral enough that you learn composition instead of leaning on a dramatic wide or telephoto look.

-Researched, not personally tested: picks come from specs, verified-owner reviews, and expert sources, scored into the Aperture Score.
+Researched, not personally tested: picks compare specifications, available owner feedback, and established expert sources.
 As an Amazon Associate I earn from qualifying purchases.
 We may earn a commission from links here, at no extra cost to you.
 How we research →